Jay-4143/TravelGO/README.md

-# TravelGO - Complete Travel Booking Platform
+# Raj Travels - Complete Travel Booking Platform

-TravelGO is a comprehensive, full-stack travel booking application that provides users with a seamless experience for searching and booking flights, hotels, and buses, as well as applying for visas.
+Raj Travels is a comprehensive, full-stack travel booking application that provides users with a seamless experience for searching and booking flights, hotels, and buses, as well as applying for visas.
 The platform features an interactive map UI, multi-step application forms, secure authentication, and a robust payment integration.

 ## Features